Understanding the Stretch Reflex (or Myotatic Reflex)

-There are many processes in the body that do not require direct thought to complete.
+However, there are many processes in the body that do NOT require direct thought to complete.
 The heart functions, breathing, metabolic processes, disease fighting and many other autonomic processes happen automatically in the body.
 The body uses signals to increase, decrease, or maintain many of these actions.
-If the carbon dioxide levels in the body begin to rise, the autonomic nervous system, through acid/base thermostats, calls for an increase in respiratory rate.
+If the carbon dioxide levels in the body begin to rise, for example, the autonomic nervous system calls for an increase in respiratory rate.

 Another automatic response by the nervous system is the reflex.
 The body reacts in a predetermined way based on specific stimulus.
 This may be a practiced response or a pre-programmed one.
 The stretch reflex (or myotatic reflex) is one of those responses.

 What is the Stretch Reflex?